openelb/website/content/en/docs/getting-started/usage/_index.md

 no_list: true
 ---

-This section describes how to use OpenELB in BGP mode and Layer 2 mode.
+This section describes how to use OpenELB in BGP/ Layer 2 / VIP mode.

 ---